studiopress/atomic-blocks/README.md

 * [Download the Atomic Blocks Theme](https://atomicblocks.com/?utm_source=WP.org%20AB%20Page&utm_campaign=wporg_ab_page)
 * [View the theme help file](https://atomicblocks.com/theme-help-file/?utm_source=WP.org%20AB%20Theme%20Help%20File%20Link&utm_campaign=wporg_ab_theme_help_link)

 In addition to the Atomic Block Theme, we’ve built Revolution Pro with the StudioPress team.
-This theme is built from the ground up with blocks—Gutenberg core and Atomic.
+This theme is built from the ground up with blocks -- Gutenberg core and Atomic.
 Using this Theme and the Genesis One-Click Demo Install you can have a new block-based site up and running in minutes.

 * [Revolution Pro Theme Demo](https://demo.studiopress.com/revolution/)
 * [Purchase the Revolution Theme](https://my.studiopress.com/themes/revolution/)